sobstel/metaphore/README.md

 ```

 By default - if no 2nd argument passed to Cache constructor - value store is used as a lock store.

+Sample use case might be to have custom MySQL GET_LOCK/RELEASE_LOCK for locks and still use in-built
+Memcached store for storing values.

 Time-to-live
 ------------